 Central Albufeira has two nine hole and an eighteen hole golf course offering different experiences.
 It is not unusual for enthusiasts to visit more than one course during a trip to the region.

-Salgados Golf Course is an 18-hole track set within a wildfowl habitat between sand dunes and marshland.
+The 18-hole Salgados Golf Course is an open course set in a wildfowl habitat between sand dunes and marshland.
 Exposed to the elements and designed to flow perfectly with the surroundings its open nature has seen it described as a links course.
 However unlike traditional links courses where golfers are in a constant battle against the wind and rain, Salgados has traded those elements for year round sunshine.